ctaylo21/jarvis/README.md

 </ol>

 ### Start Coding!
 Feel free to browse the source code as most of the vimrc file settings have comments explaining what they do.
 Be sure to check out the documentation of the plugins to take advantage of their full feature set.
-What we have mentioned here is only a small part of their functionality.
+What I have mentioned here is only a small part of their functionality.

 Please don't hesitate to fork and send pull requests for improvements or report any issues.

 Happy Vimming! <br/>
-<a href='http://www.nextjump.com'>Next Jump</a>
+Caleb